gamecoreSRC/HowToBuildWithUnityPS4800FakePKG/README.md

 1.- Create a new project, or open an existing one, or just import one of the packages as samples you can also find out there.

-2.- When you ready to build the project select File -> Build Settings.
+2.- When you're ready to build the project select File -> Build Settings.

-3.- Set the window as show in next image.
+3.- Set the settings in the window as show in this image.

 ![PC Hosted](https://github.com/RetroGamer74/HowToBuildWithUnityPS4FakePKG/blob/master/Captura1.PNG "Set PC Hosted")